be3 launches on Saorview

 The transmitter network operator 2RN has advised us that due to essential engineering work, transmitter outages may occur in some areas over the coming days.
 This work may result in temporary loss or interruption to your usual Saorview service and we would like to apologise if this causes any inconvenience.

-Due to essential engineering work by ESB Networks, our Ballybofey transmitter will be subject to a break in transmission, between 09:30 and 16:00 on 17th February 2017.
+Due to essential engineering work, our Arranmore transmitter will be subject power reduction between 10:00and 18:00 on 29th March 2017.

 Due to essential engineering work, our Hollywell Hill transmitter will be subject to complete outages of up to 2 hours between 08:00 and 17:00 on 29th & 30th March 2017.

 Due to annual maintenance, our Mount Leinster transmitter will be subject to 5 minute switching breaks from approximately 10:00 on 29th March 2017.